Interactive Tool: How Much Is Smoking Costing You?

 What does this tool help you learn?

-This interactive tool calculates how much money you have spent on cigarettes in the past or how much you will spend on them in the future.
+This tool calculates how much money you've spent on cigarettes in the past or how much you will spend on them in the future.

 What should you keep in mind?